zeapoz/xrpl/SPEC.md

     1. Establish a node and synthetic peers.
     2. Begin simulation.
     3. Introspect node health and responsiveness through peers (latency, throughput).
 This could be done using `Ping`/`Pong` messages.
-    There can be different errors during testing: broken pipes to signal established but suddenly lost connections, InvalidData errors to indicate that connection couldn,t be established at all or timeout erros to indicate connections where expected data has not been received.
+    There can be different errors during testing: broken pipes to signal established but suddenly lost connections, InvalidData errors to indicate that connection couldn't be established at all or timeout errors to indicate that data has not been received in timely manner.

 ## Resistance